Crown Jewel (2021): Aftermath

-The 2021 WWE Draft took place on the October 1 and 4 episodes of SmackDown and Raw, respectively; however, the new rosters did not go into effect until the October 22 episode of SmackDown, the night after Crown Jewel.
+The 2021 WWE Draft took place on the October 1 and 4 episodes of SmackDown and Raw, respectively; however, the roster changes did not go into effect until the October 22 episode of SmackDown, the night after Crown Jewel.
 This in turn meant that some rivalries, such as the one between WWE Champion Big E and Drew McIntyre, ended at Crown Jewel, as Big E remained on Raw while McIntyre went to SmackDown.
+Also, Becky Lynch, who was drafted to Raw and had retained the SmackDown Women's Championship at Crown Jewel, exchanged championships with Raw Women's Champion Charlotte Flair, who was drafted to SmackDown.
+This was done to keep the titles on their respective brands, with Lynch becoming the Raw Women's Champion and Flair becoming the SmackDown Women's Champion, making Flair a record 13-time women's champion.

 The draft also impacted the King of the Ring and Queen's Crown tournaments as going into Crown Jewel, King of the Ring winner Xavier Woods had represented Raw but joined the SmackDown roster the following night, while Queen's Crown winner Zelina Vega had represented SmackDown, but moved to Raw.
-Also, Becky Lynch, who was drafted to Raw and had retained the SmackDown Women's Championship at Crown Jewel, exchanged championships with Raw Women's Champion Charlotte Flair, who was drafted to SmackDown.
-This was done to keep the titles on their respective brands, meaning Charlotte became a record 13 time women's champion.
+The next King of the Ring and Queen's Crown tournaments (renamed Queen of the Ring) were originally scheduled for 2023, but were delayed to 2024 for an event titled King and Queen of the Ring in Jeddah, Saudi Arabia, with both subsequently becoming annual tournaments but concluding at the Night of Champions event, which became an annual June event in Saudi Arabia beginning in 2025.
+Also beginning with the 2024 tournaments, the respective winners receive world championship matches at SummerSlam.